Last Updated December 1, 2022

 Although you can’t walk around the entire perimeter of Lake Minnewanka, there are lots of great trails you can enjoy along the edge of the lake.

 The longest is the Lake Minnewanka Trail which travels from the parking lot to the LM31 Ghost Lakes Campground.
-This trail is a 62-kilometer return hike.
+This trail is a 62 km return hike.
 For a shorter trail, the hike to LM11 Mount Inglismaldie Campground is very popular.

 There are plenty of options for hiking at Lake Minnewanka, from easy to hard hikes.
 Here are a few of the most popular trails: